 As a safety measure, it would be ideal to have a custom-made supporting structure in the balcony to securely lock the panels in place.

-Size of the balcony determines the size and number of panels.
-Larger the panel, the lower the price per watt is.
+The size of the balcony determines the size and number of panels.
+The larger the panel, the lower the price per watt is.

 Larger panels of 320 or 360W are available but they are rather bulky and heavy, 160 watts would be optimal.
 The size of such a panel is 150x70cm, and the weight is 12.5kg.

 An inverter with 22–60V input voltage would be ideal to connect two panels in series.
-Micro inverter also can use instead of regular inverter.
+Microinverter also can use instead of regular inverters.

-The solar PV produce energy.
+Solar PV produces energy.
 There should be a means to store that energy as direct current.
 Inverter converts DC to AC.
 A battery, which stores energy, should also be connected to the system.
 A solar panel charge controller is required for any solar panel array rated 12-Watts or higher.

 With clouds, there will be a decrease of 20-30% in electricity production.

 As the sun continuously moves across the sky, the optimal tilt angle will last not more than 1–2 hours per day.
 A real 100W output from a 100-watt panel is rarely produced.